 The Western-style chef’s knife tends to be thicker and heavier, making it the workhorse for your kitchen, while the light-weight Japanese-style Santoku is perfect for fine, delicate slicing.
 Although both are considered multipurpose tools for slicing, dicing, and mincing fruits, vegetables and herbs, when it comes to the meats, the chef’s knife is more commonly used for cutting through thick cuts of meat and even bones, while the Santoku is the go-to for fish.

-The chef’s knife may also be the right choice when cutting through dense ingredients like squashes and melons, while the Santoku should be your go-to for recipes that call for thinly sliced and perfectly uniform ingredients (think ratatouille).
+The chef’s knife may also be the right choice when cutting through dense ingredients like melons, squashes and other fall vegetables, while the Santoku should be your go-to for recipes that call for thinly sliced and perfectly uniform ingredients (think ratatouille).

 When it comes down to it, choosing between the chef’s knife and the Santoku can also be a matter of personal preference and chopping style.
 Smaller-handed people might prefer the way the Santoku feels in their hands as it’s light, smaller and has a certain ease of handling, while people with larger hands may prefer the chef’s knife due to its heft.
 Either way, both knives have their uses in the kitchen, making it a bonus when both are included in your kitchen knife set.